 Located in the Adirondack Mountains, Alfandre Architecture designed renovations for The Bark Eater Inn to create a homey bed and breakfast.

 Originally, the main house for the Bark Eater housed 6 bedrooms with 3 public bathrooms for guests.
 We helped design 5 bedrooms, each with their own private bathrooms.
-One of the bedrooms was redesigned to be handicap accessible.
-When designing, we tried to keep the redesign within the existing footprint of the house with a goal of 4 to 6 bedrooms for a bed and breakfast.
-Along with redesigning the rooms to have their own bathrooms, we replaced the windows of the main house to be better and more efficient.
-We also replaced the porch and deck where it was necessary, as well as replacing the roof structure.
+When designing, we tried to keep the renovation within the existing footprint of the house with a goal of 4 to 6 bedrooms for a bed and breakfast.
+The windows of the main house were replaced with more efficient windows.
+The porch and deck were replaced where as necessary, as well as the roof structure.

-In addition to the redesign of the main house, we also redesigned the cabin by adding a kitchen, living room and dining room, as well as 3 bedrooms and 2 bathrooms, compared to the original 5 bedrooms and 3 bathrooms with a living room connecting to 3 of the bedrooms.
-This renovation helped make the cabin easier to rent out to families or large groups.
+In addition to the renovation of the main house, we also worked on the cabin on the site by adding a kitchen, living room and dining room, as well as 3 bedrooms and 2 bathrooms.
+This helped make the cabin easier to rent out to families or large groups.